 Blooms

-Current Unit: Pentecost
+Current Unit: Creation

 Our Pre-K students are bursting with energy!
 Movement and play is key for them.
 Children this age are more imaginative, love to play with others, and are seeking autonomy in decisions.
 Presenting choices as a redirection tool is incredibly helpful for this age.
 We have music time, story & prayer, art & movement activities.